labsyspharm/ashlar/docs/methodology/index.md

 vendor file formats as well as a directory of plain TIFF files.
 Output is saved as pyramidal, tiled OME-TIFF.

-Note that Ashlar requires unstitched individual "tile" images as input, so it is not suitable for microscopes or slide scanners that only provide pre-stitched images.
+*Note:* Ashlar requires unstitched individual "tile" images as input, so it is not suitable for microscopes or slide scanners that only provide pre-stitched images.

-## Usage
+## Parameters

+For detailed information on tuning these parameters, see [Parameter Tuning](https://hxu-hms.github.io/ashlar/methodology/parameter-tuning.html).

 ```
 ashlar [-h] [-o DIR] [-c [CHANNEL]] [--flip-x] [--flip-y]